 Bleaching and lightening products such as kojic and azelaic acids, arbutin, vitamin C, alpha hydroxy acids (lactic and glycolic acids), tretinoine and hydroquinone work by inhibiting the production of melanin.

 These products tend to be less aggressive than dermabrasion and peels.
 Thus reduction in hyperpigmentation will be a smooth and steady process over the course of several months.
-However, once these agents are stopped the hyperpigmentation will return.
-This is why our master estheticians at Hess Medical Spa will help you address your hyperpigmentation through a combination of lightening products, peels and microdermabrasion.
+However, once these agents are stopped, the hyperpigmentation will return.
+This is why our master aestheticians at Hess Medical Spa will help you address your hyperpigmentation through a combination of lightening products, peels, and microdermabrasion.